cweng6/cweng6.github.io/index.md

 ### Backgrounds

-Chao is currently a principal researcher and manager at Tencent AI lab where he manages a group of researchers working on speech processing including enhancement, separation, recognition, synthesis and speaker verification/diarization.
+Chao is currently a principal researcher and manager at Tencent AI lab where he manages a group of researchers and engineers working on speech processing including enhancement, separation, recognition, synthesis and speaker verification/diarization.
 Prior to joining Tencent, he spent three years in Siri Speech team at Apple.
 He was key engineer responsible for far-field Siri speech recognition and successfully delivered the very first far-field acoustic models on iPhone and Homepod.
 During his graduate study, Chao has been conducting research on many aspects of speech recognition at Georgia Tech advised by Prof. Biing-Hwang (Fred) Juang.
 He has also been with AT&T Lab Research and Microsoft Research as a Research Intern, working on